Attribution is required when using geoBoundaries.

 Introduction

-The geobounds package provides a straightforward interface for downloading and working with global political and administrative boundary data from the geoBoundaries project (Runfola et al. 2020).
+The geobounds package provides an interface for downloading and working with administrative boundary data from the geoBoundaries Global Database of Political Administrative Boundaries (Runfola et al. 2020).

-These datasets are openly licensed (CC BY 4.0) and cover countries worldwide across multiple administrative levels.
-The package supports different geoBoundaries release types: gbOpen, gbHumanitarian, and gbAuthoritative, which vary in validation levels and licensing.
-With geobounds, you can easily fetch boundary geometries as sf objects, explore metadata, cache datasets locally, and seamlessly integrate the boundaries into your spatial workflows.
+The default gbOpen release type is CC BY 4.0 compliant when attribution is provided and covers countries worldwide across multiple ADM levels.
+The package also supports gbHumanitarian and gbAuthoritative, which differ in their sources, validation processes and licensing.
+With geobounds, you can download boundaries as sf objects, inspect boundary metadata, cache downloaded files and integrate boundaries into spatial workflows.

 Understanding the data

 This precision comes at a cost: some files can be quite large and may take longer to download.
-For visualization or general mapping purposes, we recommend using the simplified datasets available by setting simplified = TRUE.
+For visualization or general mapping purposes, we recommend using simplified boundaries by setting simplified = TRUE.

 library(geobounds)